MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 # Build an AI capability in AL

-This article explains how to integrate with Azure OpenAI Service through the AI module of [!INCLUDE [prod_short](includes/prod_short.md)].
-It covers how to register the capability and how to use the AI module to call the Azure OpenAI Service API and generate text.
+Your extensions can enhance copilot in [!INCLUDE [prod_short](includes/prod_short.md)] with one or more features known as copilot capabilities.
+This article explains how to register a new capability, and how to integrate with the Azure OpenAI Service API to generate text through the AI module of [!INCLUDE [prod_short](includes/prod_short.md)] centered around an example of a copilot capability to draft a project plan.

 ## Overview of the AI module

 The AI module of [!INCLUDE [prod_short](includes/prod_short.md)] integrates with Azure OpenAI Service and provides a set of AL objects that you can use to build AI capabilities.
-The AI module is designed for LLMs and supports test and embeddings generation.
+The AI module is designed for Large Language Models (LLMs) such as GPT.
 It doesn't support image generation like DALL-E or transcribing speech to text like Whisper.

 The AI module is available in the System Application, in the System.AI namespace.
 For reference documentation, see [System and Base Application Reference](/dynamics365/business-central/application).

 The AI module can be used in any AL extension and provides the following capabilities:

-- Support for test and embeddings generation
+- Support for text completion, chat completion, and embeddings
-- Ease of control and viewing the copilot capabilities in the environment
-- Telemetry on a capability’s registration/usages/errors and more
+- Discoverability of your AI capability alongside other capabilities.
+- An enabler for AI transparency, control and data governance for customers.
+- Built-in prompt guard rails to build AI responsibly.
+- Usage insights about your AI capability through telemetry.

+> [!NOTE]
+> Chat completion is a feature of LLMs that generates responses in a sequenced thread, and is an alternative to text completion prompt engineering.
+It's not the same as Copilot chat in [!INCLUDE [prod_short](includes/prod_short.md)].
+The upcoming preview of Chat with Copilot won't be extensible and the AI module can't be used to influence chat.
+For more information, see [Chat with Copilot](https://learn.microsoft.com/dynamics365/release-plan/2023wave2/smb/dynamics365-business-central/chat-copilot).

+> [!TIP]
+> To see the AI module in action, try the example extension available at [BCTech on GitHub](https://aka.ms/BCStartCodingWithAI).

 ## Prerequisites